Travels from St. Louis, Missouri

-Denise is a convert to the Catholic Church.
-She is the daughter of a Protestant minister.
-In 2005, she converted to Catholicism after reading books by Carmelite saints.
-Her syndicated column called Catholic by Grace has been published in 63 diocesan newspapers.
-She has also written for Catholic magazines and appeared on EWTN’s Journey Home and Women of Grace.
-In 2014 she traveled to Israel with the Catholic Press Association as a guest of the Israel Department of Tourism.
-She is a professional travel/pilgrimage writer.
-In 2015, she will travel to Poland, Mexico, and the Holy Land.
+In 2014 she traveled to Israel with the Catholic Press Association as a guest of Israel Tourism.
+She is a professional travel/pilgrimage writer and worked as the Catholic Liaison & Director of Public Relations for Israel Ministry of Tourism from 2015-2016.
+She travels every year to the Holy Land and is an expert on Biblical sites of Salvation History.
 Ave Maria Press released her first book - Gifts of the Visitation - which is available through Amazon and Barnes & Noble.
-Denise is a nationally-recognized Catholic speaker on topics that include: conversion, the Immaculate Conception, the Visitation and Women of Salvation History.
+Denise is a nationally-recognized Catholic speaker on topics that include: Conversion, the Immaculate Conception, the Visitation, Women of Salvation History, and Pro-Life Issues.
 She has been the keynote speaker to sold-out conferences (1200+ attendees) as well as the guest speaker for parish missions, Advent events, and Lenten evenings of reflection.

 • Conversion Story: From Preacher’s Daughter to Roman Catholic Writer